Great accessible UK weekend breaks: Manchester

 The Imperial War Museum North is set inside an iconic building inspired by the idea of a conflict-shattered world.

-There are more than 2,000 objects being displayed at the museum and the award-winning 360-degree cinematic Big Picture Shows is definitely worth seeing.
+More than 2,000 objects are being displayed at the museum, and the award-winning 360-degree cinematic Big Picture Shows is definitely worth seeing.
+Another impressive display at the museum is the Poppies artwork created in response to war and conflict.

-The museum has six manual wheelchairs available for those with mobility issues to use, lifts to all floors, accessible toilets throughout and 16 designated parking spaces for people with disabilities.
+The museum has six manual wheelchairs available for those with mobility issues, lifts to all floors, accessible toilets throughout and 16 designated parking spaces for people with disabilities.
+There also is seating throughout the museum for visitors who need help to walk for an extended period.

-Just west of Manchester city centre is where the Intu Trafford Centre is located.
-This indoor centre is a shopper’s paradise with brands such as Selfridges, Stradivarius, Pull & Bear, Victoria’s Secret, Primark and Khaadi.
+Just west of Manchester city centre is where the Trafford Centre is located.
+This indoor centre is a shopper’s paradise with brands such as All Saints, Lacoste, Selfridges, Pull & Bear, Victoria’s Secret, and Khaadi.

-There is also an Odeon IMAX cinema, an aquarium, Legoland Discovery Centre and a Laser Quest all located within the Intu Trafford Centre.
-There’s also a staggering 60 restaurants located at the centre, so visitors can enjoy a rest to break up their shopping trip.
+There is also an Odeon IMAX cinema, a treetop adventure, a Laser Quest, and an entertainment area where you can go bowling and play arcade games located within the Trafford Centre.
+There are also around 50 restaurants located at the centre, so visitors can enjoy a rest to break up their shopping trip.

-The Trafford Centre boasts lots of facilities to help visitors who have mobility problems as there are nine speaking lifts located around the centre, accessible toilets and a Shopmobility Centre where electric wheelchairs and electric scooters are available to use.
+The Trafford Centre boasts lots of facilities to help visitors who have mobility problems, as there are nine speaking lifts located around the centre, accessible toilets, and there are electric wheelchairs and electric scooters available to use from the customer services desk in the main dome.

 People’s History Museum

-In fact, the museum has the largest collection of political material in the UK and it houses more than 95,000 photographic images related to the UK’s labour history.
+The museum has the largest collection of political material in the UK, and it houses more than 95,000 photographic images related to the UK’s labour history.

-The museum can be visited all-year round and is fully wheelchair accessible with lift access to all galleries and floors.
-Blue badge holders can park close-by to the museum and staff are on hand to help people around the museum.
+The museum can be visited all year round and is entirely wheelchair accessible, with lift access to all galleries and floors.
+Blue badge holders can park close to the museum, and staff are on hand to help people around the museum.

 Best restaurants in Manchester